UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/variables_rust.md

 - Rust is a statically typed language, which means that the compiler must be able to determine the type of every variable when it compiles your code.
+- A statement is a piece of code that performs some action, but does not return a value.
+An expression is a piece of code that returns a value.
+A block is a collection of statements and expressions, delimited by curly brackets `{}`,
 - Rust has a number of built-in primitive types, including integers, floating point numbers, booleans, characters, and tuples.
 - All type conversions in Rust must be explicit.